Zagitova Edges Medvedeva To Win Figure Skating Gold At Pyeongchang Olympics

 Osmond's score: 152.15, putting her into second place overall — a bump up from third and assuring her of a medal.

 But then it was all up to Medvedeva, skating in the final slot of the day to "Anna Karenina" by Dario Marianelli.
-The question in the arena was: Would the phenom take gold, or silver?
+The question in the arena was: Would the reigning world champion take gold, or silver?

 .@JannyMedvedeva was stunning in the free skate, a performance that earned her silver. #WinterOlympics https://t.co/fmMl0BMYXF pic.twitter.com/mZFRNI25mO— NBC Olympics (@NBCOlympics) February 23, 2018

 Medvedeva's fluid technique and ability to express herself on the ice — while pulling off jumps with technical skill and grace — are captivating.
-The crowd cheered her with appreciation, but it wasn't the loudest we heard today.
+The crowd cheered her dramatic program with appreciation, but it wasn't the loudest we heard today.

 Finishing her program, Medvedeva immediately started weeping on the ice, covering her face with her hands.
 As she skated off and hugged her coach, she began crying openly.